The Growing Concern Over Microplastics in Children's Products: How Forensic Engineering Can Help

 Microplastics can enter children's products during the manufacturing process through raw materials, packaging, or even from the environment.
 These particles often originate from larger pieces of plastic that break down into smaller particles over time, a process accelerated by environmental factors.
 Additionally, some products may be made using plastic fibers or compounds that degrade into microplastics, causing unintentional contamination (source: How Engineers Are Fighting Microplastic Pollution).

 This contamination is often invisible to the naked eye, making it difficult for manufacturers to detect without specialized expertise.
-Forensic engineering, coupled with ETL processes, allows experts at MASto thoroughly analyze products and their production methods, identifying where and how contamination occurs.
+Forensic engineering, coupled with ETL processes, allows experts at MAS to thoroughly analyze products and their production methods, identifying where and how contamination occurs.
 By extracting critical data from various manufacturing stages, transforming it into actionable insights, and loading the results into comprehensive reports, we help manufacturers improve their production lines and reduce the risk of microplastics entering their products (source: What Does Crime Scene Investigations and Microplastic Research Have in Common?).

 The Role of Forensic Engineering in Ensuring Product Safety